tyrauber/mongodb-rails3-tutorial/README.md

 When our rails app starts, the above code makes a connection to the Mongo database, sets the database name and makes the database connection accessible to PhusionPassenger, if applicable.

-Save and exit the mongo.rb.
+Save and exit mongo.rb.

 ### Step 7: Create a MongoDB Rake Task

-We should also add a MongoDB Rake task to make a tests be MongoDB aware.
+We should also add a MongoDB Rake task to make our tests MongoDB-aware.
 At the command prompt:

 	$ lib/tasks/mongo.rake